malorie16/potion-planet/README.md

 You might be asking - why did I include service objects for this tiny app?
 I kept scaling in mind!
 If Potion Planet grows to thousands of users, my little rails app might not be able to handle it so I added these services that could one day grow up to fire off async jobs that manage the load on the site.

+Also, I anticipated a need for users to want to make more than one purchase at Potion Planet:tm:, so that's why a `User` *has many* `Transaction`s

 ## Frontend

 The frontend uses React.
 I didn't have time to use much custom CSS so I used [Materialize](https://materializecss.com/) pretty heavily.
 I used babel to compile and webpack to bundle.